LukeGrahamLandry/seesea/README.md

   - print which backend each works on separately
   - steal tests from a real c compiler
 - compile to wasm and make demo ui
+  - run in vm
+- speed up the vm. its super cringe if its slower than python.
+- run tests in github actions

 ## Libraries